openforis/sepal-doc/docs/source/cookbook/classification.rst

 Select points
 ^^^^^^^^^^^^^

-To start adding points, open the training interface by selecting :btn:`<fa-solid fa-map-marker>` in the upper-right of the screen (1).
+To start adding points, open the training interface by selecting :btn:`<fa-solid fa-location-dot>` in the upper-right of the screen (1).
 Once selected, the background color becomes darker and the pointer of the mouse becomes a :icon:`fa-solid fa-plus`.

 The process to add new training data is as follows:

 1.   **Click on the map to select a point**: You can click in any of the panels (this is not restricted to the recipe panel), but to be useful, the point needs to be within the border of the AOI.
 If it's not already the case, the class selection panel will appear in the upper-right of the window (2).
 2.   **Select the class value**: The previous class value is preselected, but you can change it to any other class value from the defined legend.
 The legend is displayed as :code:`<legend_classname> (<legend_value>)`.

 You can now click elsewhere on the map to add another point.
-If you are satisfied with the classification, select :btn:`<fa-solid fa-times> Close` (3) and select :btn:`<fa-solid fa-map-marker>` again to stop editing the points.
+If you are satisfied with the classification, select :btn:`<fa-solid fa-xmark> Close` (3) and select :btn:`<fa-solid fa-location-dot>` again to stop editing the points.
 Every time a new point is added, the classification map is recomputed and rendered in the left window.

 .. thumbnail:: ../_images/cookbook/classification/add_point.png
     :group: classification-recipe